 - Secondly, you discover that you always have the answers for yourself if you take the time and space to search for them.
 You will save yourself a lot of time and angst if you begin inside instead of outside.

 Sometimes we need some cues to help us define our values.
-In my coaching work and in my Discover Your Passion course, I ask clients to review a list of value words to begin defining what’s important to them.
+In my coaching work, I ask clients to review a list of value words to begin defining what’s important to them.

 If you’d like to try this exercise now, here’s a good list of value words.
 Print out two copies now so that you can work with it as you read this article.